const-void/DOOM-fire-zig/README.md

 | Warp               | great? | great        | -                |
 | WezTerm            | ?      | ?            | ok               |

+## Microsoft Note
-Microsoft Note: It appears Windows terminal performance is a function of the underlying console; if a terminal is using the default Microsoft console, such as used by CMD.EXE, Windows fps appears to be gated.
+It appears Windows terminal performance is a function of the underlying console; if a terminal is using the default Microsoft console, such as used by CMD.EXE, Windows fps appears to be gated.

+## Apple Note
-Apple Note: The Apple terminal reports avg 30-40 fps, however visually, it appears to be drop frames, creating a choppy result.
+The Apple terminal reports avg 30-40 fps, however visually, it appears to be drop frames, creating a choppy result.

 ## Results are for fun, not disappointment
 As our approach is unscientific, we only indicate avg fps for underpeformers; results will vary based on - os+platform, GPU, terminal size (function of font size, monitor resolution, zoom %, etc), specific terminal configuration -- even zig itself is a factor.

 We don't test every terminal with each migration request; the majority come from the community.
 One report is enough!
-This is for fun, to encourage terminals to be great out-of-the-box, and us to learn - to explore what our terminals can do, and share configuration that gives fps a boost (and potential cost elsewhere...).
+This is for fun, to encourage terminals to be great out-of-the-box, and us to learn - to explore what our terminals can do, and share configuration that gives fps a boost (at potential cost elsewhere...).

 180kb a frame at 100+fps is...great!!!
 Amazing.